Lavrentiy Beria: Arrest, trial and execution

 Beria and all the other defendants were sentenced to death on the day of the trial.
-The other six defendants – Dekanozov, Merkulov, Vlodzimirsky, Meshik, Goglidze and Kobulov – were shot immediately after the trial ended.
+The other six defendants – Dekanozov, Merkulov, Vlodzimirsky, Meshik, Goglidze, and Kobulov – were shot immediately after the trial ended.
 Beria was executed separately; he allegedly pleaded on his knees before collapsing to the floor wailing.
 He was shot through the forehead by General Pavel Batitsky.
-His final moments bore great similarity to those of his own predecessor, Nikolai Yezhov, who begged for his life before his execution in 1940.
-Beria's body was cremated and the remains buried in Communal Grave No. 3 at Donskoi Monastery Cemetery in Moscow.
+His final moments bore great similarity to those of his predecessor, Nikolai Yezhov, who begged for his life before his execution in 1940.
+Beria's body was cremated and the remains buried in Communal Grave No. 3 at Donskoye Cemetery in Moscow.
 Beria's personal archive (said to have included "compromising" material on his former colleagues) was destroyed on Khrushchev's orders.

 Sexual predation

 At Beria's trial in 1953, it became known that he had committed numerous rapes during the years he was NKVD chief.
 Montefiore concludes that the information "reveals a sexual predator who used his power to indulge himself in obsessive depravity".
-After his death, charges of rape and sexual abuse were disputed by people close to Beria, including his wife Nina and his son Sergo.
+Despite evidence, charges of sexual abuse were disputed by his wife Nina and their son Sergo.